syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 # Freeze Panes in Flutter DataGrid (SfDataGrid)

 The rows and columns can freeze in view like in Excel.
-The rows and columns can be frozen by setting the following properties,
+They can be frozen by setting the following properties.

 <table>
 <tr>